 Marilyn CCL.
 3 Plus Line

 Class 3 therapeutic hold-up stockings with graduated compression 34/46 mmHg, with silicone band made of the latest generation of yarns and technologies.
-An extraordinarily elastic knitting makes these easy to wear and comfortable all day long.
-Recommended for severe oedema, chronic hypodermitis, irreversible lymphedema.
-With open toe and comfortable anti-stress sole.
+Extraordinarily elastic knitting makes these easy to wear and comfortable all day long.
+Recommended for severe oedema, chronic hypodermis, irreversible lymphedema.
+With an open toe and comfortable anti-stress sole.
 Sanitized® hygiene function for all-day freshness.

 Plus Line is ideal for patients who, due to venous stasis symptoms, often show a particular increase of lower limbs circumferences (or swollen complications).

 S, M, ML, L, XL

 To obtain maximum benefit from the stocking the leg must be correctly measured.
 Technical or specialist assistance is recommended.
 The measurements should be taken preferably in the morning when the legs are less edematous (swollen).

 - Circumference of the ankle (cB), at the narrowest point.
 This is the point of maximum pressure.

 - Circumference of the leg at the highest point reached by the stocking; depending on the model, this will be:

 - Stockings reaching the groin: the circumference at the point just below the groin (cG);

 - Halfway up the thigh: the circumference at the point halfway between the groin and the knee (cF);